Introduction

 • It is NOT a video or audio compression format (codec)

-• It is an envelope for which there can be many audio, video, and subtitles streams, allowing the user to store a complete movie or CD in a single file.
+• It is an envelope in which there can be many audio, video, and subtitles streams, allowing the user to store a complete movie or CD in a single file.

 Matroska is designed with the future in mind.
-It incorporates features like:
+It incorporates features such as:

 • Fast seeking in the file